 // simulation.changes — balance changes (ERC-20, NFT)

-Extract balance changes from simulation: "-100 USDC, +0.034 ETH" — this is the most reliable human-readable result because it shows what will actually happen, not what we think about the function.
+From simulation, balance changes are extracted: "-100 USDC, +0.034 ETH" — this is the most reliable human-readable result because it shows what will actually happen, not what we think the function does.

 interface ProtocolRegistry {